Witness-nkge/privacy-policy/README.md

 We may use your data for the following purposes:

 - Personalising and tailoring your experience on the App;
-- Informing you of news relating to our services;
 - Replying to emails from you;
 - Analysing your use of the App and gathering feedback to enable us to continually improve the App and your user experience;